kailash-manasarovar/statement/docs/index.md

 - After [seeing the woman poisoner from Dénia](timeline/2025/july.md#poisoning-ordered-by-the-mousses) in reception at my hotel, and then reading "sorry hola" on my mobile before poisoning, and throughout my stay in Cauterets after surviving poisoning, the Americans gave me a lot of false information online.
 - They told me my friend was going to be rescued and taken to Israel and they even gave me a date and time for it - it was a Monday that's all I can remember, I was up in the high mountains that day or the day after.
 - And, online, they were pretending to me they were Israeli, and that only Israelis were involved in rescuing him and him alone.
-- I understand why the Americans were lying to me about Israel; they literally set Israel up to take the blame for nearly all their evil doing, unless there's a stronger or more politically favorable option(s) to hand.
+- I understand why the Americans were lying to me about Israel; they set Israel up to take the blame for nearly all their evil doing, unless there's a stronger or more politically favorable option(s) to hand.
 - But why lie to me about the nature of the extraction?
 What did they hope to gain?
 How were they planning on manipulating the story around favorably to themselves?
+And why did they take twenty-two people instead of just the one they told me about?
 - My view is that once they had gotten what they psychotically (it has to be agreed) wanted from myself and my dear friend, they were planning to murder us all.
 Yes, the whole of lot of us.
 - Certainly the way they have treated me, an apparent friend, over these last years - while doing **NOTHING** about the real crimes - makes our murder look very much like their certainty.
+- I also believe that the good lupins had been targeted by American mousses from as early as 1997 to take the blame for what the Lopez-Cano's never got paid for, and my presence in Dénia had always been a huge part of that.
 - On my recent visit to Israel in July-August 2026, I realized my errors of judgement on the situation, and how innocent I am when I think about people (which is so nice and I hope it gets even stronger), and I even saw [a switcheroo gang member for the first time](crimes/protagonists/vidal-sastre.md#7-the-pangolin) and a female gang member I have never seen before but it seems any manipulated communication is memorable.
-- All this *must* prove that the good lupins know the truth about [the Lopez Cano's mistaken belief in the mousses' gargantuan lie](how-will-it-end/theories.md#the-biggest-lie-the-world-has-ever-known), my non-consensual role for the mousses and other things that the mousses would not like the world to know about, because classes at the conservatory where children are groomed and drugged by their serial-killing teachers continue to this day!
+- All this *must* prove that the good lupins know the truth about [the Lopez Cano's mistaken belief in the mousses' gargantuan lie](how-will-it-end/theories.md#the-biggest-lie-the-world-has-ever-known), my non-consensual role for the mousses and other things that the mousses would not like the world to know about, and what American mousses had intended for them too because classes at the conservatory where children are groomed and drugged by their serial-killing teachers continue to this day!

 ## Background